How to Properly Brush Your Teeth: Brush Smarter, Not Harder

 How Often Should You Brush Your Teeth?

-Brushing twice a day—once in the morning and once before bed—is the gold standard.
-Nighttime brushing is especially important because it removes bacteria and food particles that could cause decay while you sleep.
-The American Dental Association recommends this frequency for effective plaque removal.
+Nighttime brushing is particularly crucial because it removes the accumulated bacteria and food particles that would otherwise contribute to decay throughout the hours you sleep.
+The American Dental Association (ADA) strongly recommends this frequency.

 Should You Brush Before or After Food?

-Not all smiles are the same, and sometimes, your brushing routine needs a little upgrade!
-Whether you’re using an electric toothbrush, working around braces, or recovering from wisdom tooth removal, here’s how to keep your teeth clean the right way.
+Not all smiles are the same, and sometimes, your brushing routine requires specific adaptations.
+Whether you’re using advanced tools or navigating special circumstances, here’s how to maintain optimal oral hygiene:

 Brushing with an Electric Toothbrush